Suburban Rock 'n' Roll: Lyrics

 The lyrical themes of the album largely dealt with the growing influence of survelliance and voyeurism in society.

 In a webcast interview in 2003, Yorkie elaborated on the concept of Suburban Rock 'n' Roll: "The album basically deals with the subject of surveillance and a certain loss of freedom in modern society.
 On different levels from like the tiny sort of restrictive signs you see everywhere like you know: no ball games, no trespassing, no dogs, no cycling, clean it up to more oppressive things on a larger scale such as cameras in the back of police vans, helicopters with cameras in.
 Generally the whole idea that even though you may think you live in the most idyllic place every place comes with its own restrictions that prohibit you doing certain things and we just found it interesting because it seems to be an unnameable group of people who put these restrictions into place, it doesn't seem to be by general consensus."

-Most of the lyrics was inspired by Tommy Scott's feelings of raising a family in West Derby, a middle-class suburban area in Liverpool, and how it parallels with having grown up on a council estate plagued by high levels of crime and unemployment (as previously discussed in the song "Neighbourhood"), as well as his opinions and experiences in the music industry.
+Most of the lyrics was inspired by Tommy Scott's feelings of raising a family in West Derby, a middle-class suburban area in Liverpool, and how it parallels with having grown up on a council estate plagued by high levels of crime and unemployment (as previously discussed in the song "Neighbourhood"), as well as his experiences in the music industry.
 Whilst speaking with Scott in the Liverpool Daily Post, writer Philip Key noted that "Suburbanites sometimes feel they are living in a world surrounded by CCTV with young kids on the rampage trying to destroy it.
 It's a world which Scott suggests knocks the youthful rebellious feeling out of people as they grow older and better off.
 He likes to consider he is still a rebel but it's a complex situation which the new album considers."

 Scott singled out the album's lead single "Zombies", a self-described "electro-punk" song, as a key example of the record's themes: "Basically, it's our little dig against the voyeuristic society that we all seem to be trapped in at the moment: Big Brother, I'm a Celebrity...Get Me Out of Here!, Popstars, even Coronation Street, EastEnders, etc. People seem to forget that they have their own lives to lead.
 We've all become a bit numb to real experience."

-New York duo Suicide was a big influence on the writing of the album.